Date: Wednesday 15th May 2019

-George Birtill, who was local historian and former Mayor of Chorley, wrote a book in the 1960’s about Rivington and Anglezarke entitled The Enchanted Hills.
-In it he talks about a lodge called the Street, which is located on the western edge of the Upper Rivington Reservoir.
-Birtill says “the name goes back to Roman times and it is surmised that the Street was part of a road linking Blackrod and another Roman camp“.
+Three of us to day, despite the wind and rain, myself, Darren and Ashley (plus Debbie the dog) to see if we could find where Chorley Society excavated in the early 1960’s.
+The Lane passes Healey Nab on the east side and is roughly on an alignment with the Street, a farm which is located on the western edge of the Upper Rivington Reservoir.In the 1960’s George Birtill, who was local historian and former Mayor of Chorley, wrote a book about Rivington and Anglezarke entitled The Enchanted Hills.
+In it he talks about the Street, saying “the name goes back to Roman times and it is surmised that the Street was part of a road linking Blackrod and another Roman camp“.